-Unlike an MVP (which can be functionally complete but have other weaknesses), or even a Whole Product, which discourages competition by leaving no blatant gaps for a competitor to jump in and fill, a Minimum WOW Product creates an unbeatable precedent.
+Unlike an MVP (which can be functionally complete but have other weaknesses), or even a Whole Product, which blunts competition by leaving no clear gaps for a competitor to jump in and fill, a Minimum WOW Product creates an unbeatable precedent.
 Copycats are discouraged early on, seeing they have a nearly impossible road to hoe in displacing a market leader with legions of obsessed advocates.
 (Just ask Pepsi.)

 Think how the powerhouse Nabisco Foods saw weakness in the original chocolate-and-vanilla sandwich cookies.
 Hydrox was an innovative and desirable concept but had a simply gross name.
 With an arguably inferior product, Nabisco’s Oreo went on to become not only the category winner, but the most popular cookies on earth.